Scroll to top

 Planning travel to Karachi?
 Speak with a security consultant.

 Karachi is Pakistan’s commercial and financial hub, handling the majority of the country’s trade and banking activity.
-It is also one of the most complex security environments in the P1 city list, with overlapping threats from terrorism, sectarian violence, kidnapping, and organised crime.
+It draws corporate visitors from the energy, manufacturing, finance, and NGO sectors.
+It is also one of the most complex security environments on the P1 city list, with overlapping threats from terrorism, kidnapping, targeted violence, and civil unrest that require comprehensive professional management rather than awareness alone.

 Our operations in Karachi

-All operators hold valid provincial security licensing and arms permits.
-Armoured vehicles with armed escorts are the standard configuration for all Karachi assignments.
+All operators hold valid provincial security licensing and arms permits under the Sindh Private Security Companies Ordinance.
+Armoured vehicles with armed escorts are the standard configuration.
 Operators maintain direct communication with our operations centre and local intelligence sources.
 We conduct advance security assessments for all venues on the principal’s itinerary and maintain contingency protocols for each location.

 Threat Intelligence